< // RETURN TO SYSTEM ROOT

 The Burden of the UN Agenda: Fees, Costs, and the Green Premium

-1. Pay the Penalty: Continue using reliable, cost-effective VLSFO and face high Remedial Unit fees, estimated to be up to $380 per ton of $\text{CO}_2$ equivalent emitted above the regulatory limit.
+1. Pay the Penalty: Continue using reliable, cost-effective VLSFO and face high Remedial Unit fees, estimated to be up to $380 per ton of Carbon Dioxide equivalent emitted above the regulatory limit.
 These costs are a pure drain on productivity.

-2. Switch to "Green" Fuels: Invest billions in converting fleets to fuels like Green Methanol or Green Ammonia, which are currently 2 to 4 times more expensive than VLSFO on a pure energy basis ($\text{\$/GJ}$).
+2. Switch to "Green" Fuels: Invest billions in converting fleets to fuels like Green Methanol or Green Ammonia, which are currently 2 to 4 times more expensive than VLSFO when compared based on energy content (dollars per Gigajoule) .

 The argument that "innovation will lower the cost" is a fallacy when facing a 200% to 400% price premium.
 This policy is not driven by the collective will of the people demanding higher-cost goods for cleaner air; it is an economic command driven by an anti-human ideology.
 Infrastructure is precious.
 The logistics network—the ports, the ships, the fuel supply—is the physical realization of human thriving.
 To intentionally make the operation of this network financially burdensome, merely to satisfy a speculative 2050 climate goal, is perverse from a purely secular, logical standpoint.
 It is species suicide dressed up as environmental virtue.

-The core secular argument against this destructive policy is that human impact is a fundamental good.
+The core secular argument against this destructive policy is that human impact is a fundamental good .
 Promoting an aesthetic of "pure nature" with no human presence is unnatural and unprecedented in history.
 A land without infrastructure is a land waiting to be developed, to be managed, and to serve human needs.
 The ships moving along the Transpacific route and the cranes towering over LA/Long Beach are not blots on the landscape; they are monuments to global collaboration, prosperity, and the boundless capacity of human enterprise.
 Policies that seek to destroy existing, efficient infrastructure and replace it with speculative, multi-times-more-expensive systems are irrational and ultimately burdensome to the vast majority of people who rely on accessible trade.

 Major Global Trade Routes (The Network We Must Defend)